 ERR PS – Pressure Switch

 ERR PS and PS means there is not enough water flowing through the heater.
-Check to make sure the filters are clean, the pump is running normally, and there are no blockages in the lines due to a clogged SWG, full skimmer basket, or pump basket issues.
+Check to make sure the filters are clean, the pump is running normally, and there are no blockages in the lines due to clogged SWG, full skimmer basket, or pump basket issues.
 The pressure switch may have also just gone bad.
 Run a jumper between the two wire leads as explained here to bypass and check the function of the pressure switch.

 If you determine your pressure switch may be the cause of your swimming pool heater issue you can purchase a replacement switch at the following link: